 Competency-based training benefits the students in other ways:

-- Held to a Higher Standard: Because of the Institute’s focus on competency-based training, the cosmetology industry expects more from our graduates because they recognize their greater proficiency.
-To protect that reputation we take great care within the competency-based program to help our students become proficient professionals rather than just graduates of the school.
+- Held to a Higher Standard: Because of the Institute’s focus on competency-based training, the esthetics and cosmetology industry expects more from our graduates because they recognize their greater proficiency.
+To protect that reputation, we take great care within the competency based program to help our students become proficient professionals rather than just graduates of the school.

 - Self-Paced Learning: The format of the school provides a structure to help move you along toward graduation.
 However, it provides the flexibility to spend more time in areas that are more complicated or in which you would like additional proficiency.